uniflex/module_wifi_ath/README.md

 Device Module for Atheros Wi-Fi cards

+## Installation:
+To install UniFlex framework with all available modules, please through all steps in [manifest](https://github.com/uniflex/manifests) repository.

 ## Hybrid MAC

 In order to use the hybrid MAC (part of this module) please follow the